Home and Learn: Web Design Course

-In this section, you're going to learn just what a web page is and how it can be read by a browser like Internet Explorer or Firefox.
+In this section, you're going to learn just what a web page is and how it can be read by a browser like Chrome or Firefox.
 You'll also construct your very first web page.
 Let's make a start.

 Web pages have their own file extensions.
 Oddly there are two different extensions, a three letter file extension and a four letter extension.
 Web pages come with the extension .htm or .html.
 A browser can recognise either extension.

 When you open up a web page with your browser, Internet Explorer for example, the browser software checks the file extension, the same check that Word and Excel make.
 If it sees the .htm or .html extension it knows it's a web page and then tries to open it.
-(Modern browsers, though, can open up other types of files.
-Internet Explorer can open up your Word documents and PDF files.)
+(Modern browsers, though, can open up other types of files, such as Word documents and PDF files.)